-Neurosurgeon Stephen J. Dante, MD, practices in South Jersey as part of the Penn Medicine Virtua partnership that began to provide patients with easier access to care for neurological disorders.
+Neurosurgeon Stephen J. Dante, MD, practiced in South Jersey as part of the Penn Medicine Virtua partnership that began to provide patients with easier access to care for neurological disorders.
 Dr. Dante is an expert in diagnosing and treating the most complex neurological disorders, especially those related to the spine.
-If you are interested in seeing Dr. Dante in South Jersey, request an appointment online.

 Calling Dr. Google

 Can you imagine life without search engines?
 If you're age 30 or older, you probably remember a time before you could plug virtually any question into Google, Bing, or Yahoo and get dozens of answers in seconds.